 I try not to keep track of how long things take or I’d start to wonder if I should be doing something else.

-7. How do you gauge whether or not what you’re writing is appealing to your audience?
+7. How do you gauge whether or not what your writing is appealing to your audience?

 When S’Waggers leave lots of comments and even respond to other comments, I know I’ve hit a nerve.
 Or a funny bone.
 I always seem to miss the ovaries, however.